Rizwan-Raza/Color-WAMP/README.md

 # Color-WAMP
-A WordPress theme designed and developed by and WAMP InfoTech Pvt Ltd. using MaterializeCSS.
+A WordPress theme designed and developed by and for WAMP InfoTech Pvt Ltd. using MaterializeCSS.